memgraph/docs/help-center/faq/memgraph-faq.md

 dependent on the Java stack.
 Memgraph is implemented in C/C++/Assembly with openCypher and the Bolt protocol as an interface.
 We have considered Tinkerpop integration, but at the moment it’s not one of our highest priorities.

+### Which types of indexes does Memgraph support?

+Memgraph supports two types of indexes:

+- label index
+- label-property index

+Please take a look at our [documentation on indexing](/docs/memgraph/reference-guide/indexing) for more details.